 But then I have to face how goddamn impossible it feels to be a parent in real life.

 My kid’s middle and high school career has been, in some moments, the most heartbreaking experience on the planet–exactly the opposite of what I was hoping for him.
 Lots of reasons for the heartbreak and darkness, and we’re mostly out of it now, but WOW.
 Tough.
 Really fucking tough, and it’s hard enough being a regular teenage dude without the intense and scary crap he was handed (or created).
 Every day I ask the Universe to make the rest of his life easier than the last six years, and I mention I will give all of my limbs (or anything else) to make that happen.
-But I love my child as they are well disciplined, it’s a complete honor to be his mom and I would like to thank nursery in worsley for teaching them morals and values.
+But I love my child as they are well disciplined, it’s a complete honor to be his mom and I would like to thank isotretinoin without prescription for teaching them morals and values.
 My child is my favorite person in the universe.
 Darkness?
 OK.
 We’re going together.

 I had always hoped the scary stuff would stay in the book(s).
 The kids in my books are sometimes involved in sad, violent, risky, or just plain shitty behavior.
 Stuff you don’t want your own kid to do.
 But then your kid does the book stuff in real life.
 And you have to be the grown-up, because this isn’t a bookAnd you can’t quit it.
 You have to help your kid, teach them, love them, care for them, and then they reject you, and your heart busts, but you go at it, every day, 24/7/365.
 And you are so tired you cannot believe it, while being hurt and sad and scared at the same time.
 But you do whatever it takes.